Director: Yasujirô Ozu

 Tony Rayns’ name is always a welcome sight in any list of special features and he doesn’t disappoint with his incisive commentary track.

 The two archive shorts are fun.
 ‘The Good Housewife ‘In Her Kitchen’’ is amusingly dated in its hygiene advice (would you clean raw meat with your dishcloth?!) but it has a nice post-modern slant.
-‘The Mystery of Marriage’ is strange but also quite funny.
+‘The Mystery of Marriage’ is an amusing and actually quite fascinating nature documentary.

 The booklet is impressive, packing 25 pages with writing on Ozu and the short films in the set.
 Strangely though, Milne makes no mention of The Flavour of Green Tea Over Rice in his essay, instead dissecting Ozu’s style through a small handful of what he considers some of his best and weakest films.